ashleymararo/Code-challenge-2/README.md

 #  Event Guest List Manager

-Welcome to **Event Guest List Manager**, a simple JavaScript application designed to help you manage your event's guest list efficiently.
-This repository includes the following main components:
+Welcome to **Event Guest List Manager**, a simple and intuitive web app for managing your event's guest list.
+Add guests, track their attendance, and remove them when needed — all in real time with a clean UI.

-1. **Event Guest List**
-   Allows you to add, delete, and track attendance for your guests in real time.
+---

+## Features

+-  Add guests with timestamps
+-  Toggle attendance status (Attending/Not Attending)
+-  Remove guests from the list
+-  Limit to 10 guests to avoid overcrowding

+---

+## How to Use

+1. Enter a guest's name in the input field.
+2. Click **Submit** to add them to the list.
+3. Use the **Attendance** button to toggle status.
+4. Click **X** to remove a guest.

+---

+## Tech Stack

+- **HTML** — Markup for the layout
+- **CSS** — Styling for that clean aesthetic
+- **JavaScript** — Handles guest list logic

+---

-## 📁 Project Structure
+## Project Structure

 ```
 Event-Guest-List-Manager/